 Profit Taking Expected For China Stock Market

-(RTTNews) - Ahead of the long break for Labor Day, the China stock market had finished higher in three straight sessions, gathering almost 160 points or 5.4 percent along the way.
-The Shanghai Composite Index now rests just beneath the 3,050-point plateau although it's likely to open lower on Thursday as it catches up on missed sentiment.
+(RTTNews) - The China stock market has finished higher in four straight sessions, gathering almost 180 points or 6 percent along the way.
+The Shanghai Composite Index now rests just above the 3,065-point plateau although it's overdue for consolidation on Friday.

-The global forecast for the Asian markets is upbeat on optimism regarding the outlook for interest rates.
-The European markets were down and the U.S. bourses were up and the Asian markets figure to follow the latter lead.
+The global forecast for the Asian markets suggests consolidation on concerns for the outlook for interest rates and the global economy.
+The European and U.S. markets were solidly lower and the Asian bourses are tipped to open in similar fashion.

-The SCI finished with huge gains on Friday, led by the financial shares, properties and resource stocks.
+The SCI finished modestly higher on Thursday following gains from the resource stocks, weakness from the financials and a mixed picture from the property sector.

-Among the actives, Industrial and Commercial Bank of China rose 0.21 percent, while Bank of China dropped 0.92 percent, China Construction Bank collected 0.33 percent, China Merchants Bank gained 0.78 percent, China Life Insurance spiked 3.88 percent, Jiangxi Copper accelerated 3.46 percent, Aluminum Corp of China (Chalco) rallied 2.37 percent, Yankuang Energy jumped 1.82 percent, PetroChina soared 3.86 percent, China Petroleum and Chemical (Sinopec) added 0.46 percent, Huaneng Power dipped 0.27 percent, China Shenhua Energy retreated 1.38 percent, Gemdale strengthened 3.33 percent, Poly Developments climbed 1.80 percent, China Vanke surged 3.64 percent, Beijing Capital Development skyrocketed 4.04 percent and Bank of Communications was unchanged.
+Among the actives, Industrial and Commercial Bank of China shed 0.63 percent, while China Construction Bank eased 0.16 percent, China Merchants Bank retreated 1.68 percent, Bank of Communications declined 1.77 percent, China Life Insurance collected 0.39 percent, Jiangxi Copper dipped 0.06 percent, Aluminum Corp of China (Chalco) skidded 1.05 percent, Yankuang Energy rose 0.20 percent, PetroChina climbed 1.30 percent, China Petroleum and Chemical (Sinopec) perked 0.23 percent, Huaneng Power plunged 2.47 percent, China Shenhua Energy shed 0.49 percent, Gemdale plummeted 4.13 percent, Poly Developments tanked 3.20 percent, China Fortune Land skyrocketed by the 10 percent daily limit, China Vanke was up 0.26 percent and Bank of China was unchanged.

-The lead from Wall Street is broadly positive as the major averages hugged the unchanged line for most of the day before skyrocketing in the final hour.
+The lead from Wall Street is broadly negative as the major averages opened under pressure and saw the losses accelerate as the day progressed, finishing deep in the red.

-The comments from Powell came after the Fed announced its widely expected decision to raise interest rates by half a percentage point in an effort to return elevated inflation to its 2 percent objective - even though overall U.S. economy activity edged down in the first quarter.

-In economic news, the Institute for Supply Management showed an unexpected slowdown in the pace of growth in U.S. service sector activity in April.
-Also, payroll processor ADP showed U.S. private sector job growth slowed more than expected last month.
+But concerns about higher rates, inflation, the economic outlook and the ongoing war in Ukraine remain, contributing to the sharp pullback on Wall Street.
+A sharp increase in treasury yields also weighed as the yield on the benchmark ten-year note hit to its highest levels in three years.

+Traders were also looking ahead to the release of the Labor Department's closely watched monthly jobs report later today.

-Crude oil prices rose sharply Wednesday, lifted by the European Union's decision to impose sanctions on Russian oil.
-West Texas Intermediate Crude oil futures for June climbed $5.58 or 5.5 percent to $107.79 a barrel.
+Crude oil futures settled higher Thursday, benefitting from the European Union proposal to impose sanctions on Russian oil, although prices pared some gains as the dollar rebounded on safe haven buying.
+West Texas Intermediate Crude oil futures for June ended higher by $0.45 or 0.4 percent at $108.26 a barrel.

-Closer to home, China will see April results for its services and composite PMIs from the National Bureau of Statistics later this morning; in March, their scores were 42.0 and 43.9, respectively.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!